martindoff/Cpp-linear-algebra-library/README.md

 ![alt text](https://github.com/martindoff/Cpp-linear-algebra-library/blob/main/img/valarray.png)

 The Figure was obtained by running the exact same algorithms but with different data storage on the same problems.
-It appears clearly that `std::valarray` outperforms `std::vector` in terms of CPU time (by about a factor of 3), showing that the latter should be favored for computationally intensive tasks.
+It appears clearly that `std::valarray` outperforms `std::vector` in terms of CPU time (by about a factor of 3), showing that the former should be favored for computationally intensive tasks.